jatin2810/flipr-/README.md

 These are the following steps to run project :
-1. Python must be intalled on the system.
+1. Python must be installed on the system.

 2. Installing virtualenv : Run these commands on command prompt On macOS and Linux: